 First of all, you need to buy a zipper.
 That’s pretty easy.
 There are different types.
 The kind I usually use is the Polyester but there are also metal and things.
 You are going to find them in the notions section of your store and they are going to be organized by color and length, so be sure to pay attention to what length of zipper you need.
 And generally, unless otherwise noted, get the polyester kind.

 So, once you have your zipper, open it up.
-Now, on the inside you are actually going to find instructions on how to insert a zipper.
+Now, on the inside, you are actually going to find instructions on how to insert a zipper.
 You will find 2 different ways.
 Centered or lapped application.
-What I am going to teach you today is centered application.
+What I am going to teach you today is a centered application.
 If you ever need to do lapped just remember that the instructions are there.

 Next, find your zipper foot.
 It should look something like this: